frederic-perez/AmE-dictionary/data/idioms.md

 __in less than no time__ (in no time (at all)) In a very little amount of time.
 Very quickly. _That test was so easy, I was done in less than no time._
 __in lieu of (something)__ :two::hammer: _In lieu of actual payments._ _In lieu of flowers._
 __in no circumstances__ Never; in no case or situation; irrespective of events or conditions. _In no circumstances are you allowed to drive home after you’ve had more than one drink!_
-__in no time (at all)__ :four: (in less than no time) In a very little amount of time.
+__in no time (at all)__ :five: (in less than no time) In a very little amount of time.
 Very quickly. _That test was so easy, I was done in no time._
 __in no way__ Not at all; not by any means. _We are in no way blaming you for what happened, but you still have to cooperate with the police investigation._
 __in no way, shape, or form__ In no possible manner; under no circumstances; not by any means.
 __in one blow__ All at once, with a single decisive or powerful action.
 __in order that__ So that; with the particular aim or purpose of.
-__in other news__ A segue into another topic.
+__in other news__ :two: A segue into another topic.
 Used when you want to move on to a new subject, but have no real way to connect it to what you were talking about before.
 __in over (one’s) head__ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.
 __in park__ Of a vehicle, having the gear stick set to “park,” which keeps the vehicle in place in a manner similar to a parking brake. _Put yourself in park, and think._ _Oh yeah, you’re close enough to the curb.
 Go ahead, put the car in park._
 __in passing__ Casually or as an aside during a conversation. _Karen mentioned the party in passing the other day, but she didn’t go into detail._ _As we discussed why, he mentioned in passing that he committed a crime._